-Many excellent carriers, such as American, Delta, United Airlines, LATAM, and Aerolineas Argentinas offer flight service to Argentina from Dallas/Fort Worth, New York, Miami, Atlanta, or Los Angeles.
+Many excellent carriers, such as American, Delta, United Airlines, LATAM, and Aerolineas Argentinas offer flight service to Buenos Aires, Argentina from Dallas/Fort Worth, New York, Miami, Atlanta, or Los Angeles.
 Most flights depart the U. S. in the evening and arrive Argentina early to late morning the next day.
-Please note: on the way home, if your flight is one of the few that departs BA in the afternoon, you will have difficulty managing a hunt on your departure morning if your flight home from BA is prior to 5 p.m.